 Presuming as much, Buffett and Gates and Zuckerberg then imply that because they desire higher taxes, it follows that billionaires, as a collective unit, desire higher taxes.
 They take the validity of social collectivism on the descriptive level as a given, In so doing, they prescribe that this social collectivism be implemented in political economy.
 This remains a fallacious asseveration, as Buffett has not bothered to elaborate how billionaires are a collective unit.
 That is just question-begging on his part.

 To the extent that Buffett and his cohorts acknowledge at all that there are billionaires who disagree with them, those billionaires are quickly dismissed as lacking in any moral authority on this issue.
 Buffett and his cohorts are presented as the true representatives acting on behalf of the entire collective unit of billionaires.
-It is as though Buffett and his cohorts are the only members of this group who have a moral say when this issue is debated.
+It is as though, when it is debated back against them, Buffett and his cohorts are the only members of this group who truly have a moral say on this issue.

 There is another example of this, and it is similar to Buffett’s argument.
 It has been one of the most popular arguments in political philosophy for over a century.
 It is the invocation of a Social Contract to argue for expansive government.
 Thomas Hobbes made this argument before Jean-Jacques Rousseau did.
 But many of the more complex side-arguments in defense of this wider argument can be attributed more directly to Rousseau.